Windsor Sixth Form Offers an Extensive Curriculum

 OCR National Level 3

 OCR Nationals offer a different approach again to learning as students can study at their own pace.
 Learners receive certificates for individual units, full qualifications, or any combination of units, meaning they can gain recognition for their achievements as they progress.

-To study the OCR National or BTEC courses students must have 5 A* to C grades or equivalent.
+To study the OCR National or BTEC courses students must have five grade 4’s or equivalent.

-In some cases there are special entry requirements due to the demands of a course (see subject outlines or entry requirements page on website).
-Where possible we would prefer students to have at least a grade C at GCSE (or new equivalent) in any subject they are taking through to Level 3.
+In some cases there are special entry requirements due to the demands of a course (see subject outlines page on website).
+Where possible we would prefer students to have at least a grade 4 at GCSE in any subject they are taking through to Level 3.
 Where a related GCSE has not been taken, the performance in the core subjects will be used as an indicator of suitability.
 Students should try not to start too many completely new subjects as this will create the added pressure of adjusting to something different.